tsengia/tsengia.github.io/_posts/2023-01-17-route-engine-a1.md

 ---

 While learning JavaScript and HTML5 for game development, I created my own web-based IDE for rapidly testing and debugging the games I would create.
-I callled my IDE the RouteEngineA1 studio.
+I called my IDE the RouteEngineA1 studio.

 The IDE has code highlighting thanks to a JavaScript library called [Code Mirror](https://codemirror.net/).